By Elle Michael River

 “I know I said that,” said Violet, “but what I meant was—”

-There was a loud beep and the limo three cars down flashed its lights.
+A limo three cars down flashed its lights and beeped.
 Isabella grinned, and an escaped tear leaked from her left eye.

 Isabella checked her lipstick in the rear-view mirror.